Jiminy Glick: Fictional biography

 Bronson was very cruel to Glick and at one point threw him off his boat, mistaking him for Sebastian Cabot.
 Glick was picked up in a boat by George Maharis, of the TV show Route 66, and his cousin, Leon Maharis.
 Leon asked Glick if he wanted to work with him at Chasen's in Beverly Hills, California, as a busboy.
 Glick eagerly accepted the offer.
 There he ran into numerous Hollywood celebrities, such as Justin Timberlake, Madonna, Britney Spears, James Dean, and Charlton Heston.
 Then, one day, while catering a party at Roddy McDowall's house, George Schlatter from Rowan and Martin's Laugh-In offered Glick a pilot episode deal for a daytime talk show.
 Glick accepted and started at the Beverly Garland Motel (as opposed to the Beverly-Garland Hotel).
 And, Glick has said, "that's how it all started."
 The daytime talk show was canceled when Beverly Garland herself came downstairs and, lacking sleep and thoroughly intoxicated, shouted to Glick and his crew to "get the hell out!"
 Later in his career, Glick moved to prime time.

 In 1974, Glick worked as Telly Savalas's personal assistant.
 Savalas was mean, so Glick embezzled $85,000 from him.
 He was caught on his way to Ecuador and served a four-month hard labor sentence in Mississippi.

 Glick is married to a heavily medicated, alcoholic Southern woman named Dixie, portrayed by Saturday Night Live and Designing Women veteran Jan Hooks.
 Together they have "four wonderfully strapping young boys": Morgan, Mason, Matthew, and Modine (named for actors Morgan Mason and Matthew Modine).
 Morgan and Mason are teenaged twins and Matthew and Modine are 10-year-old twins; they were actually triplets but he sent away the third one because "two was so much already."
 The Glick family resides in Tarzana, California.

-Dennis Miller has described Glick's life as "one big Cliff Note missing a page."
+Dennis Miller has described Glick's life as "one big CliffsNote missing a page."